ConnerIsOdd/PYTOS/tutorial or documentation or whatever you wanna call it.md

         'power off' or 'off' - Powers off OS"

   * Refer to this every time you forget a command
+## CMD
+* PYTOS versions 2.0 and above have a built in CMD script
+### CMD Commands:
+* scriptrun: Attempts to pull and run a script from a file of choice
+* crash: crashes PYTOS
+* exit: exits CMD
+More commands coming soon

+## How to update while still keeping login and files:
+* Get the new version of PYTOS
+* Unzip the .zip file
+* copy config.txt, the programs folder, and the files folder into the new PYTOS folder/directory

+Or:
+* Get the new version of PYTOS
+* Unzip the .zip file
+* Copy PYTOS.exe and the _internal folder into old PYTOS folder/directory

 ## Conclusion
 You are now ready to use PYTOS! (more like PYT(fake)OS)